 How traction in general works — and how the new traction drive works

 Much like the wheels of train cars, traction drives use normal force to generate usable rotational torque through traction fluids.
 When pressurized between working subcomponents, these multi-viscosity fluids temporarily become solid to transfer torque, distribute the pressure of the contact area, and prevent metal-to-metal contact.
+Here’s a video with more details:

 In short, one new traction drive from Rolling Motion Industries called the RMI Marmalade includes six moving parts — a cup shaft component, a toroidal shaft component, twin precision-matched bearings for shaft support, one pair of rolling elements between the shaft elements, and engineered traction fluid to help the balls transmit torque.
 Where oil serves as the traction fluid, rotary seals keep the lubricant contained in the drive housing.
 Otherwise, the traction drive employs grease.